AmatanHead/collective-blog/README.md

 $ python manage.py test
 ```

-## Functionality planned
+## Functionality

 Each user can create a new blog.
-No limit for blogs per user.
 Once a new blog is created, it can be filled with content.

-A blog's creator can decide how to configure it:
+All blogs can be configured by creator:
-* Type of the blog: *open* (anyone can see everything, news are shown on the main page), or *private* (only users who joined the blog can see its content).
+* Type of the blog: *open* (anyone can see everything, news are shown on the main page), or *private* (only users who joined the blog can see its contents).
-* Who can join the blog: anyone, user with rating above a decided value, only approved users.
+* Who can join the blog: anyone, user with karma above a decided value, or only approved users.
-* Who can write to the blog: anyone with rating above a decided value, only members of this blog.
+* Who can write to the blog: anyone or users with karma above a decided value or members of the blog.
-* Who can write comments: anyone with rating above a decided value, only members of this blog.
+* Who can write comments: anyone or users with karma above a decided value or members of the blog.

-A blog's author can assign blog administrators and moderators and (in any time) resign them.
+A blog's creator can assign administrators of the blog.
 Permissions are configurable:
 * Change another user's permissions.
 * Change posts.